gerardroche/dotfiles/README.md

 ~/.dotfile-private/bin -> ~/bin-private
 ```

-Aliases to edit and reload dotfiles.
+Some aliases to edit and reload various dotfiles:

 | Alias                 | Description |
 | --------------------- | ----------- |